Regulation in the tourism system

 MBIE

-• Collaborates with other departments on key tourism policy issues, research and statistics
+• Collaborates with other departments on key tourism and hospitality policy issues, research and statistics.

-• Advises the Minister and Associate Minister of Tourism on strategy and policy to promote a high-value tourism sector
+• Advises the Minister of Tourism and Hospitality on strategy and policy for the tourism and hospitality sector.

 • Monitors Crown entities that support the tourism sector.